owncoral/pgzod/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Keeping Typescript types in sync with database schemas is hard.
-Especially at the beginning of a project where we constantly update it.
-This project aims to simplify this problem.
-With `pgzod`, you can maintain all your tables in sync with Typescript by using ["Zod"][zod].
-Zod is, in its own words, a TypeScript-first schema declaration and validation library.
+Keeping Typescript types in sync with your PostgreSQL database schemas very useful but hard.
+With `pgzod` that you can maintain all your tables in sync with Typescript through ["Zod"][zod].
+Zod is, in their own words:

+> a TypeScript-first schema declaration and validation library.
 You can use a Zod schema for validation or as a normal type.

-It works great when you couple it with a PostgreSQL client like `[slonik`][slonik].
+It works great when you couple it with a PostgreSQL client like `[slonik][slonik]`.

 <p align="right">(<a href="#top">back to top</a>)</p>